Skip to main content

 • Store completedFieldIds, completionsRoot, onchainTxHash in file_signatures

-2. Verify the manifest: Recompute placementCommitment from manifest JSON, compare to on-chain value
+1. Verify the manifest: Recompute placementCommitment from manifest JSON; compare to on-chain value

-4. Verify the signature: Check that completionsRoot was registered by the claimed signer address in the FSFileRegistry contract
+3. Verify the attestation: Confirm completionsRoot was registered for the claimed signer in FSEnvelopeRegistry

-5. Verify timestamp: Cross-reference the on-chain transaction timestamp
+4. Verify timestamp: Cross-reference the on-chain transaction block time

 • The Compliance Bundle JSON